Kampftoast/ProxerAppleTV/README.md

 # ProxerAppleTV
-[WIP] (Unofficial) Proxer App for TVOs
+[WIP] (Unofficial) Proxer App for TVOS

-Just a small App where you can search and watch Anime / or direct from wishlist
+Just a small App where you can search and watch Anime / or watch direct from wishlist